After the Interface: A Three-Part Series

 In a real product, a system that says "Here's a draft for your review" behaves differently than one that says "I've sent the recommended response."
 One preserves the human decision.
 The other has already made it.

 The design system evolves alongside this.
 The primitives encoded there start to look different: capability contracts, confirmation patterns, fallback states, provenance cues.
 A provenance cue shows a user that a summary was generated from these three documents in their inbox, not the model's general training data.
-It is the citation.
+It's the citation.
 The timestamp.
 The thing that answers "where did this come from" before the user has to ask.
-Not just visual components.
-Interaction policies.
+Not just visual components — interaction policies.

 What UX research becomes